 Our additional responses are likely to provide even more fuel for the relationship and resilience building process.

-The list can go on and on.
-And the possibilities of responses are endless.
-You know your kiddos best, and I’m sure you can get creative in how you respond.
+The list can go on and on, and the possibilities of responses are endless.
+You know your kids best, and I’m sure you can get creative in how you respond.